 '''

 for e in myModule do

 Do something with e

 end do;

+for i, e in myModule do

+Do something with e, whose index in myModule is i.

+end do;

 '''

 In the example below, the ModuleIterator procedure returns two procedures: hasNext and getNext.
 These procedures can have any names, and in fact, do not require names.
 When the ModuleIterator procedure is called, an iterator is initialized for the instance, the details of which are kept hidden from the caller.
 The two returned procedures can then be used to iterate over the instance to perform a specific task.
 For example, consider a class that implements a form of a set of which mySet is an instance.
-You can iterate over this set as follows:
+You can iterate over this set as follows (passing i is only necessary if the index is needed):

 '''

 (hasNext,getNext) := ModuleIterator(mySet);

 while hasNext() do

-e := getNext();
+e := getNext('i');

-Do something with e.
+Do something with e, whose index is in i.

 end do;

 '''

 The example above is an explicit use of the ModuleIterator procedure.
-However, this mechanism is also used implicitly by the Maple for-loop construct,
+However, this mechanism is also used implicitly by the Maple for-loop construct, getNext return the same result.

-The hasNext procedure returns a value of true or false depending on whether remaining elements need to be processed.
-Successive calls to hasNext with no intervening calls to getNext return the same result.
 The getNext procedure returns the next element to process, and increments the iterator.
+If an argument was passed to getNext, it will be an unevaluated name, and getNext should assign to it an index corresponding to the iterator (one that has meaning to some other procedure in the module that can be used to look up an entry using this index).
+If the concept of an index does not make sense for this particular module, getNext should not perform the assignment.
 These procedures should be implemented so that it is always safe to call getNext after the most recent call to hasNext returns a value of true.
 The result of calling getNext after hasNext has returned a value of false, or before hasNext has ever been called, is up to the implementer of the class.